7targets/7targets-docs/_posts/2021-06-14-how-to-update-mismatched-names-and-email-addresses-at-scale.md

 Important data such as Name, Email, etc should be written accordingly which results in fewer complications.

-Here's the complete guideline of how you can do that by following simple steps
+Here is the complete guideline of how you can do that by following simple steps

 ## Step-1